MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 If you are lucky enough to have signed-up to a guided experience with us like with [this DSAG event](https://dsagnet.de/event/sap-hacker-fur-einen-tag-virtuell), we will be providing pre-configured virtual machines for you.

-To get started with one of those, open your RDP client (type `MSTSC` on the search bar on Windows) on your laptop and connect to the provided VM using your allocated IP address, user name, and password.
+To get started with one of those,

+* Open your RDP client (type `MSTSC` on the search bar on Windows) on your laptop and
+* connect to the provided VM using your allocated IP address, user name, and password.

 > [!WARNING]
 > Corporate firewalls may block RDP connections to unknown destinations.
 If you are unable to connect, please try a personal device instead.

-Continue with the [next section](#step-1-start-evilginx3-process) to configure Evilginx3.

-> [!TIP]
-> In case you are not part of a guided workshop, spin up your own hosting environment with install steps from [here](./quest1-unguided.md).

 ### Step 1: Start Evilginx3 process